 California produces swathes of White Zinfandel, usually slightly sweet with anything up to 25g/l of residual sugar.
 Versions from Echo Falls and Beringer, to name a few, are very popular in the UK, they taste a bit like boiled sweets, and that’s OK if you like that kind of thing.

 Back in France the Loire Valley also produces a slightly sweet version but at only 10g/l of residual sugar made from Cabernet(s) Franc and Sauvignon, it’s not at all cloying just ripe and fruity.
 You may also be familiar with a very elegant rosé produced in Sancerre, this time from Pinot Noir.
-Not much of it is made and even less is exported but it’s definitely worth tracking down in the UK, Tesco has one in its “Finest” range.
+Production figures aren’t huge and even less is exported Definitely worth tracking down, in the UK Tesco has one in its “Finest” range.

-But in my mind the real rosé comes from the South of France from a blend of grapes containing Grenache, Syrah, Cinsault and other indigenous varieties that have a subtle aromas of rosehips, honeysuckle and dried Mediterranean herbs, taste of redcurrants, citrus, raspberries and any number of summer fruits.
+But in my mind the real rosé comes from the South of France from a blend of grapes containing Grenache, Syrah, Cinsault and other indigenous varieties.
+They have subtle aromas of rosehips, honeysuckle and dried Mediterranean herbs, taste of redcurrants, citrus, raspberries and any number of summer fruits.
 Provencal rosés deserve their success.
 The region produces other styles of wines but rosé accounts for 88% of production, it’s their specialty and they do it so well.
-This is one of the wine world’s few success stories which has led to innovation both in the vineyard and winery, improvements in quality which can in turn demand a premium that people are prepared to pay.
-As an example, the producers of Whispering Angel, Chateau Desclans, also produce a top of the range rosé “Garrus” which they make from their best plot of 80 year old vines, giving it some oak ageing on lees for roundness and a creamy texture; it has been described as the greatest rosé ever, they have 2 other wines with differing styles and they ARE available here in KL, enjoy!!
+This is one of the wine world’s few success stories which has led to innovation both in the vineyard and winery.
+As an example, the producers of Whispering Angel, Chateau d’Esclans, also produce a top of the range rosé “Garrus” which they make from their best plot of 80 year old vines.
+They give it some oak ageing on lees for roundness and a creamy texture; it has been described as the greatest rosé ever, they have 2 other wines with differing styles and they ARE available here in KL, enjoy!!